|Image credit: U. S. Department of Defense.|

 In 1983, only 75 near-Earth asteroids (NEAs) had known orbital paths; the rate of discovery in the late 1970s/early 1980s suggested a population of sizable NEAs numbering many thousands, of which perhaps 20% would be readily accessible to prospecting spacecraft (these early gross estimates have been revised downward over the years).
 Meteorites collected on Earth were assumed (correctly) to have originated among the NEAs, but for the most part they could not yet be traced to specific asteroids.

 The La Jolla workshop report thus urged more exploration as an early step toward exploitation of near-Earth resources.
-An automated prospecting spacecraft that would pass over both lunar poles during each orbit - a Lunar Polar Orbiter (LPO) - topped the Workshop's list of "projects to be started immediately."
-The Moon would revolve under such a spacecraft so that over the course of about two weeks it would present its entire surface to the LPO's instruments for scrutiny.
+An automated prospecting spacecraft that would pass over both lunar poles during each orbit — a Lunar Polar Orbiter (LPO) — topped the Workshop's list of "projects to be started immediately."
+A spacecraft in lunar polar orbit could pass over the entire lunar surface in daylight every month.

 In addition, the La Jolla workshop report recommended that efforts to discover and perform initial analyses of NEAs using Earth-based telescopes should be stepped up dramatically.
 It noted that, in terms of NEAs accessible to spacecraft, "the most promising targets very likely have not, as yet, been detected."
 The workshop report then urged NASA to carry out a series of automated NEA rendezvous missions.